Raitou/GCNet/docs/en/net/The Payload.md

 ## Compression

-Some of the Grand Chase's packets have their payload content compressed.
+Some of the Grand Chase's packets have the contents of their payloads compressed.

 To compress the data, Grand Chase uses [zlib](https://en.wikipedia.org/wiki/Zlib).
 We can know this because of the presence of one of the zlib headers (_78 01_) in every payload which have its data compressed.